2024-2025 Course Catalog

 Mathematics

 Assistant professorsA.
-Chakraborty, A. Heaton, J. Rana, A. Sage, E. Sattler
+Ackles (Assistant Professor of Computer Science), A. Chakraborty, A. Heaton, E. Sattler

 Pattern and form surround us—from the branching angles of our blood vessels and the complexity of computer algorithms to inventory scheduling and the four-dimensional geometry of our universe.
 As the pure expression of pattern and form, mathematics provides the language for science.
 In the past 100 years, many disciplines have been virtually transformed by the infusion of mathematics, so that alongside the traditional field of mathematical physics, one now finds new disciplines such as mathematical biology, mathematical ecology, mathematical economics, mathematical linguistics and mathematical psychology.